temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 <!--SNIPEND-->

 In this component, the `buyProduct` function makes the call to start the Temporal Workflow by making a request to the API route you defined.
 The component renders the product and displays a button for the customer to click.
-Based on the order state, the button is replaced with a confirmation message or a button that lets the customer try again if there's an error.
+Based on the order state, the component replaces the button with confirmation message or a new button that lets the customer try again if there's an error.
+Tailwind styles help control how the buttons and messages look.

-Now add a `ProductList` component with the following code that renders each `Product` component:
+Now add a `ProductList` component with the following code that renders each `Product` component in the list of products:

 <!--SNIPSTART typescript-next-oneclick-page-productlist -->
 [app/page.tsx](https://github.com/temporalio/nextjs-temporal-one-click-template/blob/next-v2/app/page.tsx)